soubhatta/SYNC-INTERN/README.md

 # SYNC INTERN'S INTERNSHIP PROGRAM
-Project on Machine Learning Internship and Web Development Internship
+Project on Machine Learning Internship

 Task 1 - Portfolio Website : A portfolio website made up of HTML,CSS telling about you and your accomplishments.